4 Steps to Calm Stress and Distress in Dementia to Make Care Tasks Easier

 1. Recognize when someone is very tense and afraid

-Trying to move or help someone when they’re already very tense causes them to panic and resist even more.
+Trying to move or help someone who's already very tense can cause them to panic and resist even more.
 They might even start screaming in fear and shouting for help.

 Because their muscles are so tense with fear, they can’t compensate for any unexpected movement and might feel like they’re falling.
 That could cause them to instinctively grab onto something for stability and hold on as tight as they can.